RedisLabs/redislabs-docs/content/rc/cloud-integrations/prometheus-integration.md

 categories: ["RC"]
 ---

-You can use Prometheus and Grafana to collect and visualize your Redis Enterprise Cloud metrics.
+You can use Prometheus and Grafana to collect and visualize your Redis Cloud metrics.

 - [Prometheus](https://prometheus.io/) is an open source systems monitoring and alerting toolkit that can scrape metrics from different sources.
 - [Grafana](https://grafana.com/) is an open source metrics visualization tool that can process Prometheus data.